Skip to content

 Step 4: Access Portainer Dashboard

-An internet browser may be used to access the web UI for Portainer.
-How to go to the primary Portainer dashboard
+You can use an internet browser to access the web UI for Portainer.
+Here’s how to go to the primary Portainer dashboard after you’ve installed Docker Portainer.

 1: Visit the following URL in a browser: